babeen/Mock-test-mcq-app/README.md

 ## Step 4: To run the repository in your IDE.
 You need to do clone.
 ` git clone '<url>' `
 ## step 5 : To run server
+`
+"""
+locally run
+"""
-` python manage.py runserver` //locally run//
+python manage.py runserver

+`